adel26/ENSTTIC-DATACENTER-PRIVATE-CLOUD/Ceph-cluster.md

 sudo vi /etc/ceph/ceph.conf
 ```

-The most important things to specify is the id and ips of our cluster monitors.
+The most important things to specify is the id and all the ip of our cluster monitors.
 A unique cluster id that we will reuse for all your nodes.
 And lastly a public network range that we want our monitors to be available over.
 The cluster network is a good addition if you have the resources to route the recovery traffic on a backbone network.
 ```
 [global]
 fsid = {cluster uuid}